Nunn-Lab/Publication-coral-resilience/README.md

 metaGO_volcano: This folder contains code and files necessary to recreate Figure 2C-D

-symbiont_clade: This folder contains code and files necessary to recreate Supplemental Figure 1B
+symbiont_clade: This folder contains code and files necessary to recreate Supplemental Figure 1B and the logistic regression analysis

 viralproteome: This folder contains code and files necessary to perform viral t-test